-GPRS aims at accommodating packet data connections with variable bit rates (up to several ten kbps) operating simultaneously with GSM circuit switched connections and permits a broad range of existing and new applications [5, 6].
+GPRS aims at accommodating packet data connections with variable bit rates (up to several ten kbps) operating simultaneously with GSM circuit switched connections and permits a broad range of existing and new applications [1, 2].
 Packets originating from a GPRS mobile station can be directly transmitted to IP networks, since the GPRS support nodes (GSN) will use IP as the backbone protocol for transfer and routing of the protocol data units.
 This feature makes it very appealing for TCP/IP based applications.

 Additionally, the GSM architecture only needs to be enhanced by introducing these additional support nodes, most of the existing architecture is left untouched.
 In general, GPRS aims at coexisting with GSM by utilizing the capacities not used by GSM and may assign currently available channels to packet data users.
 The higher bandwidth efficiency is achieved by a statistical multiplexing of the data connections on the packet data channels.
-The result is a bet-
+The result is a better utilization of the radio frequencies.

-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-MSWiM 2001 7/01 Rome, Italy © 2001 ACM ISBN 1-58113-378-2/01/07...\$5.00 ter utilization of the radio frequencies.
 The dynamic behavior of GPRS with its capacity on demand concept requires the GSM network operators to modify their current network design approaches.
 While the planning process of a GSM network is dominated by radio propagation and frequency planning aspects, optimal GPRS design involves several issues.
-At first, the parameters of the radio interface, e.g. degree of multiplexing, ratio of fixed/on-demand channels, must be chosen to suit the traffic demand [17].
-Secondly, the wired network infrastructure should be properly dimensioned such that there are no capacity bottlenecks on the transport links [20].
-And finally, the service disciplines play an important role [1].
+At first, the parameters of the radio interface, e.g. degree of multiplexing, ratio of fixed/on-demand channels, must be chosen to suit the traffic demand [3].
+Secondly, the wired network infrastructure should be properly dimensioned such that there are no capacity bottlenecks on the transport links [4].
+And finally, the service disciplines play an important role [5].
+In [6] the service quality for Internet applications was investigated for the allocation of both on-demand and fixed packet data channels.